 Oscar Chicken

-The next year, as the Oscars rolled around, my sister and I asked, “Are we having Oscar chicken?”
-My dad looked both perplexed and proud, realizing that what he’d thought was a one-off had now become a Thing.
-And so, year after year, we had this chicken—not because we cared about the Oscars, but because it was an excuse to eat something amazing and fall asleep halfway through a three-hour show that my sister and I weren’t really paying attention to anyway
+The next year, a few hours before the oscars were on tv, my sister and I asked my dad “Are we having oscar chicken?”
+My poor dad panicked and now realising he’d started a tradition.
+So, year after year, we had this chicken.
+Not really because we cared about the oscars, but because it was an excuse to eat something amazing and then fall asleep halfway through a three-hour show that my sister and I weren’t really paying attention to anyway.
+There’s a long list of chefs doing their own adaptation of a chicken marbella, this one is my favourite version.
+Salty capers and olives, sweet prunes that get jammy and the red wine vinegar really brings it all together.
+This goes great with mashed potatoes, dauphinoise potatoes, leek casserole, whatever you like!

 So, here it is: Oscar Chicken.
-Flawless, delicious, and worthy of its own standing ovation.
+Perfect, delicious, and deserves a standing ovation.

 Oscar Chicken Recipe